 Apricot Celery and Pecan Thanksgiving Stuffing is full of crisp celery, plump dried apricots and crunchy pecans, perfect for any holiday meal.

 The Story Behind My Thanksgiving Stuffing

 I first had Apricot and Celery Stuffing at my late mother in law’s house one Christmas.
 I loved it so much I asked for the recipe.
 Of course, I can never leave a recipe alone, and every year I experimented a little bit more.
 When I first blogged this recipe back in 2013, it had become Celery, Apricot and Pecan Thanksgiving Stuffing made with French bread and savoury seasonings.
-It’s now simply referred to as ‘that delicious stuffing you make’ and I’m often asked to bring it along to celebration dinners.
+It’s now simply referred to as ‘that delicious stuffing you make’ and I’m frequently asked to make it or bring it along to celebration dinners.

 Insider Tips For Making My Thanksgiving Stuffing

 Because we like a bit of crunch to our stuffing the only moisture I use in this recipe is melted butter.
 However if you prefer a stuffing that is more moist, simply stir in a quarter to a half cup of chicken or vegetable stock with the bread cubes before baking.
 With this recipe, you really can please everyone.
 In fact, my Thanksgiving stuffing is so delicious, I make it every Christmas too!